For Christmas, we gave my son a book series by Andrew Peterson, the songwriter.

 You can get the book directly from the author at that link.

 Honestly it was the musicians storytelling ability that first drew my attention.
+Here and here are some videos of his songs.

 Then the subtitle made me laugh and want to find out what a Toothy Cow was.
 I found out... what a fearsome creature!